Skip to main content

 Coenzyme Q10

 If you’re looking to enhance your athletic performance, supplementing with Coenzyme Q10 might be worth a try.
-Also called CoQ10 for short, research shows this supplement works to decrease oxidative stress in the cells and improves mitochondrial function.
+Also called CoQ10 for short, research shows that this supplement works to decrease oxidative stress in the cells and improves mitochondrial function.
 By enhancing your mitochondrial function, your muscles may be able to contract more efficiently during tough workouts.
 To add to the Coenzyme Q10 benefits, another study also found that supplementing with Coenzyme Q10 could help reduce fatigue, also helping to improve athletic performance.

 Vitamin B12

-Vitamin B12, also known as cobalamin, is one of the many essential B vitamins that should come from our food.
-However, it is estimated that about 6% of adults in the U.S. (under 60 years old) are deficient in this important vitamin that is involved in energy production.
-Vitamin B12 does not directly give our bodies energy, however, it is involved in helping our body to convert food into energy.
-With this in mind, it’s important to ensure you’re getting enough Vitamin B12 from food.
-If not, a Vitamin B12 supplement may help to boost your energy levels.
+Vitamin B12 does not directly give our bodies energy, but it is involved in helping our body to convert food into energy.
+With this in mind, it’s important to ensure you’re getting enough vitamin B12 from food.
+If not, a vitamin B12 supplement may help to boost your energy levels.

 Ashwagandha

 Ashwagandha comes from a specific type of evergreen shrub that is commonly grown in Asia and Africa.
-Many Ashwagandha benefits make this a popular supplement — from better sleep quality to improved mental clarity.
+Many ashwagandha benefits make this a popular supplement — from better sleep quality to improved mental clarity.
 Ashwagandha can also be used as a natural energy booster and could help boost your workouts too.
-One study found that supplementing with Ashwagandha helped to improve muscle endurance and strength too.
+One study found that supplementing with ashwagandha helped to improve muscle endurance and strength, too.

-Consuming the appropriate dose of this supplement can help you avoid Ashwagandha side effects.
-The recommended Ashwagandha dosage to start is about 250 to 500 milligrams per day for adults, with up to 1000 mg considered to be generally safe.
+Consuming the appropriate dose of this supplement can help you avoid ashwagandha side effects.
+The recommended ashwagandha dosage to start is about 250 to 500 milligrams per day for adults, with up to 1000 mg considered to be generally safe.

 Creatine